Scenery around Tokyo

 Who knew the best pizza is found in Tokyo?

-It’s mesmerising to watch the chef make the same two pizzas over and over again.
+It’s mesmerising to watch the chef at Savoy make the same two pizzas over and over again.
 It must be how the Japanese make such amazing food – they perfect it through repeated practice.

 Discovered this gem from a random cycling adventure.
 We walked down the stairs and found ourselves in a super local tonkatsu joint, where the patrons were mostly business men and tradies.